AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 Learn how to view and track learnings from the manager dashboard.

-Managers play an important role in a team’s learning initiatives.
+Managers play an important role in a team's learning initiatives.
 To guide them better, the learning platform provides the manager with a dashboard view to track the learnings in his team.

 ![](assets/dashboard-final.png)